DestinedKhan/Climb-time/README.md

 # Climb-time
-Bluetooth app that communicates, sometimes, to an Arduino.
+Bluetooth app written in Flutter that communicates to an Arduino to control various LED's from a phone Needs to be cleaned up considerably

-This whole thing is going down